 Services

-- Change in international law on legal aid: Our work to design and measure the impact of contributions to social good played a key role in establishing a new approach to improve access to justice (‘legal empowerment’).
-Policy documentation and practitioner guidance that we produced; data we gathered; and programmes we designed and raised capital to finance led to a change in international law on what legal aid constitutes and who can provide it, substantially influencing security and justice programmes around the world.
+- Change in international law on legal aid: Lucy’s work to design and measure the impact socio-legal aid service provision played a key role in establishing a new approach to access to justice.
+Lucy developed and ran a comprehensive campaign – encompassing project design, monitoring, evaluation, and reporting; policy development, advocacy, media and PR – to affect a change in international law on what legal aid is and who can provide it, substantially influencing security and justice programmes around the world.

 For more information, please visit the ‘Contact’ tab.